React-Components-Organization/react.container/README.md

 #### width {number}

->**NOTE:** The height of this Component; must be a valid CSS length value, e.g: 300, 100px, 30%, etc. By default, if this is not explicitly set, this Component's element will simply have its own natural size.
+>**NOTE:** The width of this Component; must be a valid CSS length value, e.g: 300, 100px, 30%, etc. By default, if this is not explicitly set, this Component's element will simply have its own natural size.

 ```js
 <ReactContainer width={100} />